 If you really can’t afford the fees, but you really need it, then Institutions like the Legal Aid Bureau in Singapore will work with you, if you qualify for it, and handle your matter at an affordable price.

 To qualify for it, you need to be either a Permanent Resident (PR) or a citizen of Singapore.
 You must also pass both the Means and Merits Tests, which determine your eligibility for legal aid.

 The Means Test makes sure that you qualify for legal aid under specific financial benchmarks.
 It requires that your disposable income is not more than $10,000.00 a year, and your disposable capital is not worth more than $10,000.00.

-The Legal Aid Bureau will calculate your disposable income by scrutinising your income over the last 12 months and after certain deductions have been made.
+The Legal Aid Bureau in Singapore will calculate your disposable income by scrutinising your income over the last 12 months and after certain deductions have been made.

 These deductions include your CPF payment, rent (no more than S$20,000.00 per year), and a further S$6,000.00 for yourself and each of your dependents.

 What is Your disposable capital is the property you own or are entitled to possess, NOT including: